Robert B. Spencer: Background

+Activities and writings

 Spencer has been studying Islamic theology, law, and history since 1980, but his publications on Islam and Muslims have not undergone academic peer review.
-They have been published by publishing houses that specialize in the writings of political conservatives – mostly Regnery Publishing or Bombardier Books.
+They have been published by publishing houses that specialize in the writings of political conservatives, mostly Regnery Publishing or Bombardier Books.
 He worked in think tanks for more than 20 years, and in 2002–2003 was an adjunct fellow with the Free Congress Foundation.